 2. If required by the college, submit a copy of the ACT or SAT test result or take the on campus placement test if required.

-3. Locate and download the application forms for dual enrollment from the college website.
-Email my office to initiate support for the process.
+3. Locate and download the application forms for dual enrollment from the college website or request a form through email to the Way Home office.
 PLEASE DO NOT SCAN AND EMAIL FORMS WITH SENSITIVE IDENTITY DATA SUCH AS SSN AND DATE OF BIRTH.
-Leave that data blank until you print it out and deliver it to their office.
+Leave that data blank until you print it out and deliver it to the college office.
 I have the Approval Form and will sign it and email you a copy with my signature and your child’s name on it.
 Complete the remaining information required on the form and submit with your registration.

 Please note that dual enrollment is intended to be a privilege and an opportunity to those students with the academic ability and social maturity to handle the challenging environment of a college class either on campus in person or online.
 The approval form that is signed affirms that your child is fit for the challenge.

 Our administrative approach with dual enrollment is to be supportive of and endorse the choices of the parents as long as the college dual enrollment admissions process will approve the enrollment and course selection.